Caitlin Clark: In popular culture

 In 2023, the Iowa State Fair displayed a life-size butter sculpture of Clark.
 On February 22, 2024, the Iowa House of Representatives unanimously passed a resolution declaring February 22 as "Caitlin Clark Day" in the state, in reference to her jersey number.
-In the next month, members of Iowa's federal delegation, including senators, Joni Ernst and Chuck Grassley, and representative, Mariannette Miller-Meeks, introduced a resolution to recognize Clark for breaking the NCAA Division I scoring record.
+In the next month, members of Iowa's federal delegation, including senators Joni Ernst and Chuck Grassley and representative Mariannette Miller-Meeks, introduced a resolution to recognize Clark for breaking the NCAA Division I women's scoring record.

 In 2024, an autographed trading card featuring Clark sold for $78,000, the most ever for a women's basketball card.
-The record was broken later that year after her card sold for $84,000, the second-most expensive card of a female athlete behind tennis player Serena Williams.
-In February 2024, Clark became the top-selling college athlete on the online sports merchandise retailer Fanatics, surpassing Colorado Buffaloes quarterback, Shedeur Sanders.
+In 2025, an autographed Clark rookie WNBA card was sold for $366,000, surpassing a card of tennis player Serena Williams to become the most expensive women's sports card in history.
+Later that year, another Clark card was sold for $660,000, again breaking the record.

 In 2024, Clark was included in the World's 100 Most Powerful Women list by Forbes, becoming the first basketball player and the second athlete in the past 20 years to appear on the list.
 In the same year, she was included in the Forbes 30 Under 30 list and the Sports Illustrated Power List.
+In 2025, Forbes ranked Clark fourth overall, and as the top athlete, in its list of America's Most Powerful Women in Sports.

+Clark will be featured on the cover of the September 2026 video game NBA 2K27.